Lower bounds on nonnegative rank via nonnegative nuclear norms: Examples

-To fix this one can use the more general lower bound of Theorem \ref{thm:main_gen} with weight matrices $P$ and $Q$ to obtain a better lower bound, and in fact a sharp one.
+To remedy this, one can use the more general lower bound of Theorem \ref{thm:main_gen} with weight matrices $P$ and $Q$ to obtain a better lower bound, and in fact a sharp one.
 Indeed, if we let

 then we have $\nu_+(A;P,Q)^2 = (n-1+\beta\epsilon)^2$ and $\trace(A^\tr P A Q) = n-1+(\beta\epsilon)^2$.
 Hence for $\epsilon = 1/\beta$, the ratio $\left(\frac{\nu_+(A;P,Q)}{\sqrt{\trace(A^\tr P A Q)}}\right)^2$ is equal to $n$ which is equal to $\rank_+(A)$. \end{example}